 The human givens approach provides a simple, yet highly effective, practical framework for life.
 Our approach is used by therapists, teachers, counsellors, social workers, school counsellors and partners to help improve the lives and wellbeing of children and young people.

-We have developed a range of resources for you to use as you please – each has been created with you in mind…
+This year’s Children Mental Health Awareness Week focuses on one of our innate emotional needs – Feeling part of a wider community and we have developed a range of resources for you to use as you please – each has been created with you in mind…

 An important message from Miriam Chachamu…

 Family psychotherapist and human givens practitioner

 “Encouraging children to express themselves freely, without judgement or criticism is very important.
 As children grow up, they tend to worry more about what people think and can lack confidence.
 Parents and teachers must encourage children to express themselves without creating blocks”.

 Discover three common mistakes excellent parents and teachers unwittingly make – watch Miriam’s video to find out more.